CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 ### Can I use AI/Large Language Models/Translation software?
 Please make sure you read and understand all the linked information on the [Academic Integrity and Plagiarism page](/academic_integrity) as this has everything you need.  if you're not sure you understand it, talk to your supervisor, and if they can't help, email [Mike and Sarah](/contact).

+### Can I use AI to define terms/help me understand topics?
+Yes you can, as long as this is cited within the AI usage appendix.
+Note that it is probably better to google, or ask your supervisor as AI still hallucinates a lot.
+You will be questioned about key topics within your viva so you need to know these correctly.

+### Can I use AI to help with my structure?
+Yes you can, just remember to cite this as you would normally for all AI usage.

+### How do I reference AI tools that I have been given as part of my Study Support Plan?
+Please the name of these into the AI Prompts/Usage Appendix as you would other tools.
+If you are not sure whether they include AI technology, then you can mention them here regardless.

 ### Is there anywhere to get help with writing?
 I'm worried about it!
 Yes, see the [Writing Your Dissertation page](/writing) for details of Study Support help, including one-to-one writing tutorials.

+### How in-depth should I go with the explanation of techniques, theory, methodology, etc.?
+You should ask your supervisor as they will be best placed to answer this for your area, however, a good rule of thumb is to write this aimed at a third year student who has just finished TB1.
+You should explain concepts enough so that they can remember them clearly and explain new concepts with enough detail that they can keep reading (or break to look up the theory from a textbook).

+### What is the contextual backround section of the dissertation?
+This should contain both contextual background, i.e. what are the background technologies, theory, methodology behind the project area, and related work, i.e. what are the relevant papers that have worked in similar areas before?
+You should write this as if your second supervisor doesn't know ANYTHING about the area, as it is very likely they know a lot less than you.

+### How much reasoning/explanation of what I've done should I give in the dissertation?
+You should always give reasons as to why you used a technology/methodology/evaluation scheme/etc., though this can be basic, i.e. I used python with XX packages as they are the industry standard.
+Ideally, you should have thought about these during the project and the reasoning can be stronger, but sometimes you will have to give the reasons at the end.
+You don't need to explain every decision if it's not something you're writing about in the dissertation (i.e. something that didn't work).

 ## Referencing